History of the British 8th Division during the First World War: Bois Grenier

+Men of the 2nd Battalion, Royal Berkshire Regiment, in the trenches, 1915.

 While the French launched the Third Battle of Artois, the British were to support this with the Battle of Loos.
 Supplementary to this, on the same day, 25 September, a number of operations were to be made along the British front, at Givenchy, Aubers Ridge, Bellewaarde Ridge and by the 8th Division at Bois Grenier.
 Here, where the line was approximately 1600 yd south east of Bois Grenier, the aim was to capture 1200 yd of German trench opposite a re-entrant that bulged inwards into the British line, and link it into the British line; in some places no man's land was only 100 yd wide.
 The 25th Brigade, 2nd R.B. on the right, 2nd R. Berks. in the centre and 2nd Lincs. on the left were to make the assault with 1st R.I.R. holding the trenches to their left and 1/1st London and 1/8th Middlesex in reserve.
 The 24th Brigade held the trenches to the right and 23rd Brigade was divisional reserve.
 An artillery bombardment began on 21 September, with the German retaliation becoming stronger from 23 September.
 At 04:25 the artillery bombardment shifted to the German front and second lines, including six 18-pounders concealed on the front line, using this to creep forwards in no-mans land the attacking companies broke cover at 04:30, with the German lines being entered by all three battalions up to the second line.